 - Original and/or subsequent record used to evaluate the corner position. - 2.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
-Fill In Cross Index & Section Diagram at bottom of sheet.
+Description of evidence found, note discrepanoles in the record, state method of establishing lost or obliterated - 3.
+Description of monument and accessories set to perpetuate the corner position - Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Land Surveyor registered in the State of Montana. - 6.
+Fill in Cross Index & Section Diagram at bottom of sheet.